 Carnival (CCL) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the cruise operator had gained 11.79% over the past month, outpacing the Consumer Discretionary sector's gain of 3.21% and the S&P 500's gain of 4.3% in that time.
+Coming into today, shares of the cruise operator had gained 6.28% in the past month.
+In that same time, the Consumer Discretionary sector gained 3.66%, while the S&P 500 gained 4.12%.

-Investors will be hoping for strength from CCL as it approaches its next earnings release.
+Wall Street will be looking for positivity from CCL as it approaches its next earnings report date.
 On that day, CCL is projected to report earnings of $0.50 per share, which would represent a year-over-year decline of 28.57%.
-Our most recent consensus estimate is calling for quarterly revenue of $4.54 billion, up 1.91% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.54 billion, up 1.91% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.27 per share and revenue of $20.47 billion.
-These totals would mark changes of +0.23% and +8.39%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $4.27 per share and revenue of $20.47 billion, which would represent changes of +0.23% and +8.39%, respectively, from the prior year.

 Any recent changes to analyst estimates for CCL should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.08% higher within the past month.
+Within the past 30 days, our consensus EPS projection has moved 0.08% higher.
 CCL currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that CCL has a Forward P/E ratio of 10.5 right now.
-For comparison, its industry has an average Forward P/E of 16.43, which means CCL is trading at a discount to the group.
+Valuation is also important, so investors should note that CCL has a Forward P/E ratio of 10.46 right now.
+This valuation marks a discount compared to its industry's average Forward P/E of 17.67.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.